Rimsha-Bashir/DATA-ANALYTICS-PORTFOLIO/README.md

 ### Project 1 : Sales Analysis Dashboard

+This project aims to provide an easy-to-use interface for users to gain insights into sales trends, product performance trends, and customer base analysis.

 ## Contact Information
 If you have any questions, feedback, or collaboration opportunities, please feel free to reach out to me.
 You can contact me via email at bashirrimsha22@gmail.com or connect with me on LinkedIn at Rimsha Bashir.